subarnimohan/Danny_8_Week_SQL_Challenge/Danny_8_Week_SQL/Case Study #2: Pizza Runner.md

 # Data Cleaning and Transformation

-- From looking into the customer_orders table, you can observe that the exclusions and extras columns have 'null' values
+- From looking into the customer_orders table and the runner_orders table, you can observe that the exclusions and extras columns have 'null' values
 - The first step is to replace 'null' values in the columns with '' by creating a temporary table that we would be using in this exercise

+<b> Table to clean: customer_orders table </b>

 | order_id | customer_id | pizza_id | exclusions | extras | order_time               |
 | -------- | ----------- | -------- | ---------- | ------ | ------------------------ |